The Iconic Dogs of London - Exhibition

 Over these past few weeks, so many of you have stepped in front of my lens.
 Each of you bringing something entirely your own.
 A flying tail swish, leaping like a cricket, standing with quiet grace or prancing along The Mall as if you owned every paving stone.
 Some of you posed with Liberty London’s iconic Tudor façade in the background; others strutted past the lights of Piccadilly Circus or paused beneath the grand scale of the Royal Opera House.

-It’s because of your patience, your belief, and your willingness to trust this process that these portraits exist at all.
-As a small show of gratitude, I would love to share a first glimpse of the pieces that will soon be on display:
+It’s because of your patience, your belief, and your willingness to trust this process that these bespoke dog portraits exist at all.
+As a small show of gratitude, I would love to share a first glimpse of the fine art dog photography pieces that will soon be on display on the wall at The Bomb Factory Art Foundation — a prestigious upcoming London art exhibition showcasing my contemporary pet portraiture and canine fine art:

 Andrew Raven Imagery, London dog photographer.
 St Paul’s Cathedral Skyline, Millennium Bridge, Dog fine art photography. dog photoshoot